-Foods to eat when breastfeeding
+Foods to eat and foods to avoid when breastfeeding

-- Plenty of fruit and vegetables (fresh, frozen, tinned, dried or juiced are fine) – as always, have at least five portions of a variety each day
+Plenty of fruit and vegetables (fresh, frozen, tinned, dried or juiced are fine).
+As always, have at least five portions of a variety each day.

-- Starchy foods, such as bread, pasta, rice, potatoes and other root vegetables
+Starchy foods, such as bread, pasta, rice, potatoes and other root vegetables.

 Caffeine and breastfeeding